shdwfruit/shdwfruit/README.md

 #### [alltold](https://life-manager-jade-beta.vercel.app) &nbsp;·&nbsp; TypeScript

-A multi-dashboard personal operating system — sign in with Google, pick a template, and fill a single viewport with widgets. *Your life, at a glance.*
+A multi-dashboard personal organization app.
+Sign in with Google, pick a template, and fill a single viewport with widgets

 React 18 + Vite + Zustand on the front, Express + Drizzle ORM + Neon Postgres behind it, deployed across Vercel and Railway.
-The landing page renders the **real widgets** with seeded demo data, not screenshots.
+Check out the landing page, very proud of it.

 `React` · `Drizzle` · `Neon` &nbsp;—&nbsp; <sub>live demo · source private</sub>